 The objective of this program is to prepare students for employment in entry-level positions in business, nonprofit, and government organizations.
 Students who complete this certificate can expect to find employment as a bookkeeper, management trainee, office manager, bank teller/loan officer trainee, or sales/marketing professional.
+To further advance in this career area, completion of QuickBooks certification and/or American Institute of Professional Bookkeepers (AIPB) licensing is recommended.
 All of the courses in this certificate curriculum can apply to the Associate in Applied Science Degree in Business.

 - 3 cr.
 ENGL 151: English I

 - 3 cr.
 ACCT 121: Fundamentals of Accounting

 - 3 cr.
 ACCT 161: Principles of Accounting I

 - 3 cr.
+ACCT 162: Principles of Accounting II

+- 3 cr.
 CSIT 123: Integrated Office Software

 - 3 cr.
-BUSN 132: Business Calculations
+CSIT 126: Intermediate Spreadsheets & Database

 - 3 cr.
 BUSN 210: Business Communications

 - 3 cr.
-BUSN 215: Integrated Software Applications

-- 3 cr.
 BUSN 220: Career Management & Professional Behavior

 - 3 cr.
 AOM-Bookkeeping Certificate Course Selection

 - 3 cr.
 AOM-Bookkeeping Certificate Course Selection

+- 30 cr.